What's in the Bush? — The Tea Journal · Himali Cup

 var. assamica

 The British planted China sinensis seeds in Darjeeling from 1841, because the variety could handle the altitude and cold.
-Over a century of cultivation, those plants crossed with Assam assamica varieties deliberately and by accident.
-The result being that virtually every major Darjeeling cultivar today is a hybrid of the two.
+Over a century of cultivation, those plants crossed with Assam varieties — deliberately and by accident.
+The result: virtually every major Darjeeling cultivar today is a hybrid of the two.

 The Tea Research Association has registered around 30 cultivars suited to Darjeeling.
 A handful dominate the conversation.